wavefrontHQ/docs/pages/doc/tags_overview.md

 permalink: tags_overview.html
 summary: Learn how to use tags to focus and speed up queries display and to unclutter the UI.
 ---
-A tag is custom metadata that adds application-specific meaning to Wavefront entities such alerts, dashboards, events, and sources and metrics.
+A tag is custom metadata that adds application-specific meaning to Wavefront objects such alerts, dashboards, events, and sources and metrics.

 Watch the following video for an introduction to point tags and source tags: